The dreaded hair loss that we all experience with Lupus.

 This specific treatment has helped my hair grow 1 inch within a month.
 It’s known to promote hair growth by 3-5 times the normal rate.

-This is the best treatment for your hair because you’re directly applying natural, organic products to your hair so that it can absorb the nutrients it’s lacking and help tame your inflammation during a flare-up.
+This is the best treatment for your hair because you’re directly applying natural, organic products to your hair so that it can absorb the nutrients it’s lacking and help tame your scalp inflammation during a flare-up too.

-100% organic castor oil and avocado oil is mixed together to give you the perfect ratio of much-needed nutrients, antibacterial properties, and antifungal qualities.
+100% organic castor oil and avocado oil, organic rosehip oil, grapeseed oil, and JBCO are mixed together to give you the perfect ratio of much-needed nutrients, antibacterial properties, and antifungal qualities.

 You can apply this to the hair on your head, eyebrows, and even eyelashes!